 So what do you think?
 Click Here To Get Our Best Ideas

-Here’s What You Receive If You Join Our Family of Successful Investors
+Here’s What You Receive When You Join Our Family of Successful Investors

-1) You’ll get exclusive access to our best value and dividend stock recommendations, the same ones that have consistently outperformed the stock market averages and other top rated newsletters.
+1) You’ll get exclusive access to the best value and dividend stock recommendations, the same ones that have consistently outperformed the stock market averages and other top-rated newsletters.

-While the future returns of many of our stock recommendations have been mind blowing, we want you to focus on the overall performance of all our stocks in relation to the risk you’.
+While the future returns of many of the stock recommendations have been mind blowing, we want you to focus on the overall performance of the newsletter in relation to the risk you take.
 Any stock newsletter can get lucky a couple times.
-Instead, focus on the fact that the overall returns for the Worthington Stock Letter have been stellar, putting us in the top 1% of all newsletters.
+Instead, focus on the overall results that you can obtain.

 3) You’ll receive a complete analysis of highlighted stocks including buy and sell prices to help maximize profits.

 One mistake many value investors make is getting into a stock too early which ties up their capital, thus limiting their potential returns.
 Another is getting into a stock too late or staying in a stock too long and watching helplessly as profits disappear.
-Our PPOI technical indicator will help you avoid those traps and keep more of your hard-earned money.
+The Worthington proprietary technical indicators will help you avoid those traps and keep more of your hard-earned money.

 4) You can spend hundreds of hours doing the research yourself or save your sanity and time by letting us do all the work for you.

-Our requirements are so stringent and our research so thorough, that on average only 15-20 stocks will qualify in any given year.
-Essentially, you’re only paying us $10-$20 a stock recommendation for all that work which turns out to be pennies on the dollar for all the research we do.
+The Worthington requirements are so stringent and the research so thorough, that on average only 15-20 stocks will qualify in any given year.
+Essentially, you’re only paying $10-$20 a stock recommendation for all that work which turns out to be pennies on the dollar for all the research we do.

-5) In addition to our highlighted stocks you’ll be granted access to our actual stock portfolio with buy and sell prices.
-You typically don’t find this feature except in ultra-expensive newsletters costing you up to $4,000 a year because it involves more time and risk.
+5) In addition to the highlighted stocks you’ll be granted access to an actual stock portfolio with buy and sell prices.
+You typically don’t find this feature except in ultra-expensive newsletters costing you up to $5,000 a year.

 So what do you think?
 Ready to take a small leap of faith (based on proven results over a decade) to join our family of successful investors?